Sabre Dance: Composition

 "Sabre Dance" is a fast-paced (marked Presto) orchestral work lasting approximately two and a half to three minutes.
 It follows an ABA form with a transition and coda.
 The opening section presents the main theme.
 The middle section features woodwind instruments accompanied by timpani drums.
-The transition features repeated patterns on the xylophone and dramatic sliding effects on the trombones.
+The transition features repeated patterns on the xylophone and dramatic glissandos on the trombones.
 When the initial theme returns, it is interrupted by a cymbal crash, and then played at an even higher pitch.
 The work concludes with a descending melodic line followed by an upward climb to the final note.

 The orchestration employs an array of percussion instruments, including the tambourine, snare drum, and particularly the xylophone, to emphasize the dance rhythms characteristic of folk music.
 The score calls for several specialized woodwind instruments, including piccolo, English horn, and bass clarinet.
 The harp plays throughout most of the piece, while the celesta appears only in the final three measures.

 The brief slower section incorporates Armenian folk music and features a cello solo and alto saxophone.
-The saxophone, along with violins, violas, and cellos, presents a lyrical melody, enhanced by gentle flute counter-melodies based on a melodic motif from "Kalosi prken", a folk male dance from the Shirak region.
+The saxophone, along with violins, violas, and cellos, presents a lyrical melody, enhanced by gentle flute counter-melodies based on a melodic motif from "Kalosi prken", a folk dance for men from the Shirak region.
 (Note: This marks the third leitmotif use of the folk song in the ballet, which also appears in the Dance of the Carpet Weavers and the duet of Armen and Aysha.)
-Tigranov suggests that the saxophone evokes the distinctive sound of traditional instruments like the duduk and the zurna, while Tigran Mansurian suggests that its idiom "seems to come straight from America."
+Tigranov suggests that the saxophone evokes the distinctive sound of traditional instruments such as the duduk and the zurna, while Tigran Mansurian suggests that its idiom "seems to come straight from the America".

 The ending creates musical tension by combining different musical scales and keys simultaneously.
-The work also features elements of polyrhythm, with duple and triple meters overlapping in different instrumental voices.
+The work features elements of polyrhythm, with duple and triple meters overlapping in different instrumental voices.
 Pedal points and bass ostinatos heighten the dramatic tension and dynamic intensity.

 Reception and legacy

-Jay Nordlinger described "Sabre Dance" as "one of the most famous pieces of music", while NPR's Tom Huizenga called it "one of the catchiest, most familiar—perhaps most maddening—tunes to come out of the 20th century."
-Filmmaker Yusup Razykov, who directed a film about the piece's creation in 2019, dubbed it as "a kind of ringtone of the 20th century."
-Sportswriter Bob Ryan called it "one of the great uplifting pieces of music ever written."
-The piece is considered a "warhorse" and a children's favorite.
+Jay Nordlinger described "Sabre Dance" as "one of the most famous pieces of music", while NPR's Tom Huizenga called it "one of the catchiest, most familiar—perhaps most maddening—tunes to come out of the 20th century".
+Armenia's 2012 nomination of Khachaturian's manuscripts for the UNESCO Memory of the World Programme described "Sabre Dance" as one of the "most popular compositions of our age".
+Filmmaker Yusup Razykov, who directed a 2019 film about the creation of the piece, dubbed it as "a kind of ringtone of the 20th century".
+Sportswriter Bob Ryan called it "one of the great uplifting pieces of music ever written".
+The piece is considered a children's favorite.
 (Note: In a 2009 Classic FM poll, young listeners in Britain ranked it 20th among their preferred orchestral works.)
+Jonathan McCollum and Andy Nercessian wrote that "Sabre Dance" (and Gayane in general), along with Khachaturian's other ballet, Spartacus, are "perhaps the only works through which the world really knows Armenian music".